 It’s always an exciting idea to create a business.
 You know it is something that you can call your own.
 Something that you know if you pour your heart and sweat into it, it shall give you the desired results or experience to tackle a similar problem in future.
 A business is usually born from something that you are passionate about.

-You can never be sick of your business and it makes you excited to wake up in the morning to go work on it.
+You can never be sick of your hustle and it makes you excited to wake up in the morning to go work on it.
 You even have the opportunity to create employment for others and do it on terms that make sense to you.
 In a nutshell, having a business is a great idea, but what do you need to have in place before you can even imagine your business soaring?

 1. Create A Business Plan

 First things first, you need to have a business plan.
 This will serve as a drawing board for your business.
-You need to put all your plans down and device ways on how you will execute them and the contingencies put in place.
+You need to put all your plans down and devise ways how you will execute them and the contingencies put in place.
 This is also to help you get investors because they will need to see that whatever they are investing in actually makes sense.
 So how do you create a business plan?
-Click here to get a detailed process or writing up a business plan that will have investors begging you to take their money and let them invest in your business.
+Click here to get a detailed process or write up a business plan that will have investors begging you to take their money and let them invest in your business.

 Related: Business Plan Writing 101

 This needs to be calculated precisely and very carefully.
 You don’t want to scare off investors with huge sums that need to be invested.
 Also, you don’t want to have less money when you are starting and the business fails before it has even begun.
 This will help you to calculate your startup costs effectively.
 So as to be able to find a balance and have the sweet spot.
 The startup costs include the operating costs, the expenses incurred and any other costs that the business may incur while it is still in the stage of picking up.